Research Interests: Poverty and stratification; resilience; social welfare policy; natural disasters; social demography; family; migration

 Tyler Woods is a Doctoral Student in Sociology.
-Tyler was born in Houston, Texas, and raised in Port of Spain, Trinidad and Tobago.
-He received his BA in Sociology with a minor in Poverty, Justice, and Human Capabilities from Rice University, where his senior thesis explored the intersection of migration, gender, and HIV risk among Mexican men.
-Prior to Harvard, Tyler worked as a research analyst in the Urban Institute’s Center on Labor, Human Services, and Population.
-While at Urban, he conducted research on the safety net and the social and economic well-being of children and families, including projects related to children of immigrants, refugee integration, and racial and ethnic disparities in human services.
+Tyler was born in Houston, Texas and raised in Port of Spain, Trinidad and Tobago.
+He received his BA in Sociology with a minor in Poverty, Justice, and Human Capabilities from Rice University.
+Prior to Harvard, Tyler worked as a research analyst at the Urban Institute’s Center on Labor, Human Services, and Population.
+While at Urban, he conducted research on the safety net and the social and economic well-being of low-income and vulnerable children and families, including projects related to cash assistance, Head Start, subsidized childcare, and healthy marriage and relationship education programs.
+His portfolio of work also included studies on veteran families, children of immigrants, refugee integration, and racial and ethnic disparities in human services.

 BA in Sociology with a minor in Poverty, Justice, and Human Capabilities, Rice University, 2015